Sydney-Informatics-Hub/training.artemis.rds/_episodes/04-rcos2hpc.md

 ---
-title: "Transfer between remote RCOS and Artemis HPC"
+title: "Transfer between remote RDS and Artemis HPC"
 teaching: 30
 objectives:
-- "Learn to move data between Artemis HPC and RCOS"
+- "Learn to move data between Artemis HPC and RDS"
 - "Learn to make dependant compute jobs"
-- "Learn to connect directly to RCOS"
+- "Learn to connect directly to RDS"
 keypoints:
 - "Use cp, mv, rsync"
 - "Use dt-scripts"
 - "Use -W depend flags"
-- "Connect from local to RCOS"
+- "Connect from local to RDS"
 ---

-# Transfer between RCOS and Artemis HPC
+# Transfer between RDS and Artemis HPC

 You now have scripts, raw data and a reference file.
-Your collaborator has informed you that the reference files also needs associated  ‘index files’ and that they have previously prepared these and saved them on RCOS.
-The Artemis compute nodes can’t read directly from RCOS.
+Your collaborator has informed you that the reference files also needs associated  ‘index files’ and that they have previously prepared these and saved them on RDS.
+The Artemis compute nodes can’t read directly from RDS.
 They may appear seamless, but they are actually different physical machines situated at opposite ends of Sydney!
-So these files need to be copied from RCOS to Artemis.
+So these files need to be copied from RDS to Artemis.

-What methods could you use to copy from RCOS to Artemis?
+What methods could you use to copy from RDS to Artemis?
 Which do you think is the best method?

  * ```cp``` is easy to use, but is subject to the same issues as running any command in the foreground: it is subject to termination if your session is lost

  * ```mv``` same as above, but worse, since ‘mv’ removes the file on the source so you may lose your data altogether in the event of a prematurely aborted transfer!

-Your collaborator has placed the reference files needed in the ```Training``` RCOS space in a directory called ```Dog_disease/Ref```.
+Your collaborator has placed the reference files needed in the ```Training``` RDS space in a directory called ```Dog_disease/Ref```.
 To get these files into your current working directory for today, you could run the following unsafe command:
 ~~~
  cp -v /rds/PRJ-Training/Dog_disease/Ref/* /project/Training/<yourname>
 ~~~